Weidows-projects/win-opacity/README.md

 # win-opacity

-Read and write the opacity values of windows on the Windows operating system. **Not yet on npm, release coming soon**
+Read and write the opacity values of windows on the Windows operating system.

 ## Example